 Robert Goodby is a professor of Anthropology at Franklin Pierce University in Rindge.
-He holds a Ph.D. in anthropology from Brown University and has spent the last thirty years studying Native American archaeological sites in New England.
-He is a past president of the New Hampshire Archeological Society, a former Trustee of the Mount Kearsarge Indian Museum in Warner and served on the New Hampshire Commission on Native American Affairs.
-In 2010, he directed the excavations of four 12,000-year-old Paleoindian dwellings at the Tenant Swamp site in Keene, and his book A Deep Presence: 13,000 Years of Native American History was published in 2021 by Peter E. Randall Publisher.
+He holds a Ph.D. in anthropology from Brown University and has spent more than thirty years studying Native American archaeological sites in New England.
+He is a past president of the New Hampshire Archeological Society, a former Trustee of the Mount Kearsarge Indian Museum in Warner, and served on the New Hampshire Commission on Native American Affairs.
+In 2010, he directed the excavations of four 12,000-year-old Paleoindian dwellings at the Tenant Swamp site in Keene, and his book A Deep Presence: 13,000 Years of Native American History, was published in 2021 by Peter E. Randall Publisher.

 Robert GoodbyFranklin Pierce UniversityRindge, NH email@example.comWork Phone: 603-899-4362